yorkie-team/yorkie/design/document-editing.md

 fmt.Println(doc.Marshal()) // {"foo": "bar"}
 ```

 The updater function, the first argument of `Document.Update`, provides the `root` as the first argument.
-The external editor executes the methods of the `root` to edit the Document.
-The `root` is a proxy, and whenever editing occurs, changes are created internally and the changes are pushed to `LocalChanges`.
-These logics work synchronously.
+The external editor can use methods in `root` to edit the Document.
+Whenever editing occurs, `clone`, acting as a proxy, creates changes and push them to `LocalStorage`.
+These logics work **synchronously**.

 #### 2. Pushing Changes to Server